nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Regularly updated & audited packages including Node versions to unlock newest features & ensure security
 - Integration test coverage of critical path user flows (apply, login, transact), enforced by CI.
 - A single API and jobs queue for all features: deposits, loans, monthly jobs, loans, etc
-- When launching loans, we merged the api into the main api repo almost immediately to piggyback off the devOps of the main product (bank), and also so we could benefit from improvements made for loans: Bank received non-blocking account opening and tons of dead code removal.
+- When launching loans, we merged the api into the original api repo almost immediately to piggyback off the devOps of the original product (bank), and also so we could benefit from improvements made for loans: Bank received non-blocking account opening and tons of dead code removal.

 Other: